 STEP 2: Add the ingredients for the marinade/sauce in a food chopper.
 I’ve had my Proctor Silex food chopper FOREVER it seems.
 I don’t think they make the white choppers anymore, but the black choppers are available on Amazon.

 STEP 3: Mix/pulse ingredients for a few minutes until everything is finely blended.

 STEP 4: After the ingredients are blended, put half of the marinade in a separate container We will use this a bit later in the process.
 Apply a thorough coating of the marinade to each fillet (see below).

-STEP 5: Place filets in a covered dish and place in the refrigerator for 30 – 45 minutes.
+STEP 5: Place fillets in a covered dish and place in the refrigerator for 30 - 45 minutes.

 STEP 6: Remove dish from refrigerator and scrape off excess miso ginger marinade.
 The sauce burns easily, so we don't want to burn while under the broiler.

-STEP 7: Place filets in a cooking pan that you’ve sprayed with your nonstick cooking spray.
+STEP 7: Place fillets in a cooking pan that you’ve sprayed with your nonstick cooking spray.
 Place pan on the top rack of the oven on broil (hi) for 4 – 5 minutes.